-Keeping a home warm in winter is about two things:
+Keeping a home warm in winter on a budget is also about:

 Optimising solar gain is best considered during the design of a home, but renovations also provide a great opportunity to improve a building’s performance significantly.
 If you’re building or renovating, make sure your home is designed by someone who understands passive solar design principles.
 If you’re not sure that they do, get their design checked by someone who does.

-For existing homes, insulating the ceiling and draught-sealing around doors/windows are usually the most cost-effective ways to keep heat in the home.
+For existing homes, insulating the ceiling with bulk insulation bats and draught-sealing around doors/windows are usually the most cost-effective ways to keep heat in the home.
 Apart from keeping you warm, keeping the heat in will mean that your heater won’t have to work as hard for as long, thereby saving you